 You must pay separate ACCA exam fees for any exemptions.

-Get your free interactive study plan today to pass your exams in June.
+Get your free interactive study plan today to pass your exams.
 The study plan not only tells you what to study each week, it also gives you a question to practice on each topic.

 ACCA Exam Fees